mlofstrom/architecture-center/docs/guide/architecture-styles/big-compute.md

 ![](./images/big-compute-iaas.png)

 The head node provides management and job scheduling services to the cluster.
-For tightly coupled tasks, use an RDMA network which provides very high bandwidth, low latency communication between VMs.
-For more information see Deploy an HPC Pack 2016 cluster in Azure.
+For tightly coupled tasks, use an RDMA network that provides very high bandwidth, low latency communication between VMs.
+For more information see [Deploy an HPC Pack 2016 cluster in Azure][deploy-hpc-azure].

 ### Burst an HPC cluster to Azure